top of page

 "Laney Rickman Blue-throated Macaw Fund"

-In 2017, to honor Laney Rickman’s legacy and continue her dedicated efforts to saving this critically endangered species from extinction, the Bird Endowment, Asociación Armonía, American Bird Conservancy, and Laney's family partnered to establish the “Laney Rickman Blue-throated Macaw Fund”.
+In 2017, to honor Laney Rickman’s legacy and continue her dedicated efforts to save this critically endangered species from extinction, the Bird Endowment, Asociación Armonía, American Bird Conservancy, and Laney's family partnered to establish the “Laney Rickman Blue-throated Macaw Fund”.
 This Fund is managed by American Bird Conservancy, a 501(c)(3) organization with all disbursements sent directly to Asociación Armonía in Bolivia.
 Over $260,000 has been raised to date.

 Thanks to your support, the